MicrosoftDocs/visualstudio-docs/docs/msbuild/task-writing.md

 ---
 title: Task Writing
-description: Learn about how you can create your own tasks to provide the code that runs during the MSBuild build process. ms.date: 11/04/2016 ms.topic: conceptual
+description: Explore how you can create your own tasks to provide the code that runs during the MSBuild build process for your projects in Visual Studio. ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords: